Welcome to the Detroit dental blog! Today we are going to explore the secret life of our teeth.

 If you’ve ever been interested in a smile makeover, we would love to discuss the possibilities.
 We want our Detroit dental patients to have healthy mouths and beautiful smiles.
-At Szalai & Szalai DDS, we offer comprehensive dental services including: teeth whitening, porcelain veneers, and CEREC one-day crowns.
+At Szalai & Szalai DDS, we offer comprehensive dental services including: teeth whitening, porcelain veneers, and dental crowns.

 Greg & Joanne Szalai

 5329 Allen Rd